hertogp/spfcheck/README.md

 ## Installation

-You can install `spfcheck` as an escript:
+`spfcheck` requires Elixir 1.12.0 or later and can be installed as escript:

 ```bash
 mix escript.install hex spfcheck